How to Create a Focal Point in Your Home Spaces

 Painted front doors naturally draw the eye in, like this stunning blue one.
 The large potted plants and striped rug draw your eyes to the door and what lies beyond.
 The wreath creates a warm, welcoming feel.

-Although this wood~stained farmhouse~style front door is subtle, it is definitely welcoming and pulls you in.
+Although this wood-stained farmhouse-style front door is subtle, it is definitely welcoming and pulls you in.
 The beautiful lanterns and potted ferns form a cohesive focal point.

 In the entry, you may have a console or table with a picture or mirror above it.
-Or maybe a bench with a throw, baskets and pillows.
+Or maybe a bench with a throw, baskets, and pillows.

 TIP # 4: Whatever your focal point, it should reflect the style of your home, like this glamorous entry.
+A beautiful mirror or piece of art can instantly become the focal point of an entry.

 TIP #5: Remember the rule of odd numbers when creating focal points with vignettes.